the more you know

 Leavenworth

-Leavenworth, Washington is a small faux German town surrounded by stunning mountains, vistas, rivers and lakes.
+Leavenworth, Washington is a small faux German town surrounded by stunning mountains, vistas, rivers, and lakes.
 This is a fun area to stay for the whole family, but also one packed with potential for an adventure elopement.

-We love Leavenworth as a town but definitely for an elopement location because of its variety of things to do like horseback riding, going to a reindeer farm, zip lining, hiking, off roading, exploring the quaint town or even doing a two day back packing elopement in the enchantments!
+We love Leavenworth as a town but definitely for an elopement location because of its variety of things to do like horseback riding, going to a reindeer farm, zip lining, hiking, off-roading, exploring the quaint town or even doing a two-day backpacking elopement in the enchantments!
 Really, it’s one of those towns that has so much to do for everyone of all ages.

 The best way to get here is to fly into the Seattle airport and road trip into town.
-This is a great little town for a Christmas elopement for the festivity’s the town holds, but also for hitting the slopes!
+This is a great little town for a Christmas elopement for the festivities the town holds, but also for hitting the slopes!
 The fall is stunning here and the weather is just perfect in the summer.

 Depending on where you are eloping in the Leavenworth region, a permit may or may not be required.